 At the heart of what UN Women does is bringing people together to achieve change more quickly.
 Its ‘Safe Cities and Safe Public Spaces’ initiative has helped to transform urban areas worldwide for the past 10 years, and is now achieving change across the United Kingdom through UN Women UK’s Safe Spaces Now campaign.

-Truck are recruiting a team of ‘Guardian Angels’ to volunteer at this year’s event (21st – 24th July) to support our Safer Spaces campaign, in collaboration with UN Women UK.
+We recruited a team of ‘Guardian Angels’ to volunteer at this year’s event to support our Safer Spaces campaign, in collaboration with UN Women UK.

 📣 Helping people take action if they experience or witness sexual harassment